FRidh/python-on-nix/tutorial.md

 Likely you do not want to type your dependencies each and every time.
 What you can do is write a simple Nix expression which sets up an environment for you, requiring you only to type `nix-shell`.
 Say we want to have Python 3.5, `numpy` and `toolz`, like before, in an environment.
-With a `default.nix` file containing
+With a `shell.nix` file containing

     with import <nixpkgs> {};